Montana-Media-Arts/creative-coding-1/modules/week-5/_posts/2017-01-03-p5-variables.md

 This is seen below in the next example.
 You should change the size of the browser window, and "re-fresh" the page to get a full sense of what these variables do with `createCanvas()`.
 You will notice, that not only does the canvas size change, but that the ellipse always remains in the center of the canvas.

-> NOTE: Although this is demo-ed in the code window, you should <a href="https://montana-media-arts.github.io/120_CreativeCoding/lecture_code/05/04_window_vars_01/" target="_blank">open this example up in a new window to really experience it.</a>
+> NOTE: It is not possible to fully demo this variable in the code window.
+Instead you should <a href="https://montana-media-arts.github.io/120_CreativeCoding/lecture_code/05/04_window_vars_01/" target="_blank">open this example in a new window to really experience it.</a>

 <div id="jotted-demo-4" class="jotted-theme-stacked" style="600px"></div>